-The distribution of the wave height and peak period for the baseline wave data record at Scarborough DWR and Scarborough SBC wave buoys has been plotted as a scatter plot (see

-Figure 2.12 and Figure 2.13 below, respectively).
-The new data for the further offshore site has been overlaid on Figure 2.12 to compare to the baseline, and has also been plotted in Figure 2.14 to show fits for both peak and zero crossing period.
+The distribution of the wave height and peak period for the baseline wave data record at Scarborough DWR and Scarborough SBC wave buoys has been plotted as a scatter plot (see Figure 2.13 and Figure 2.14 below, respectively).
+The new data for the further offshore site has been overlaid on Figure 2.13 to compare to the baseline, and has also been plotted in Figure 2.15 to show fits for both peak and zero crossing period.

-The new data plotted in Figure 2.12 covers the period from June 2013 to March 2017 and it is notable that the wave periods for the larger wave heights show a higher peak period than the baseline data.
+The new data plotted in Figure 2.13 covers the period from June 2013 to March 2018 and it is notable that the wave periods for the larger wave heights show a higher peak period than the baseline data.
 The 2016/17 data shows higher wave periods for the 0-2m and >4m wave height ranges than in previous years.
 The 2016/17 data includes the highest recorded wave heights (Hs) and zero crossing wave period (Tz).
-Comparing the blue 'baseline' 2003 to 2006 data to the new data from the current programme, there appears to be an issue with some of the wave period data in the earlier data set.
-The lower peak in periods for wave heights greater than 4.5m suggests that although the baseline data set was indicated to be peak period, Tp, some of the records may actually be Tmo (Tz).
-The wave height to period relationship for the baseline data set should therefore be treated with caution.
+The 2017/18 data set includes higher wave periods of 8 to 10 sec for wave height of between 2 to 4m.